Work-Related Car Accident Injury Attorneys in St. Louis, MO

-Work-Related Car Accident Lawyers
+Work-Related Car Accident Lawyers in St Louis MO

 How Are Work-Related Car Accident Cases Different Than Traditional Car Accident Cases?

-The primary difference between work-related car accidents and those occurring outside of working hours is the option of workers’ compensation.
 With a non-work-related car accident, determining liability is important for establishing compensation.
-Under workers’ compensation, coverage for medical expenses and a portion of lost wages can still be recouped if the victim was responsible for the accident.
+Under workers' compensation, coverage for medical expenses and a portion of lost wages can still be recouped if the victim was responsible for the accident.

 Should You Contact an Attorney or Your Employer First After a Work-Related Car Accident?